microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ```

-The pipeline expects the variables `RESOURCE_GROUP_NAME`, `WORKSPACE_NAME` and `KEY_VAULT_NAME` to be available in a GitHub environment (this should have already been created and set [here](#set-up-github-variables-for-each-environment)).
+The workflows expects the variables `RESOURCE_GROUP_NAME`, `WORKSPACE_NAME` and `KEY_VAULT_NAME` to be available in a GitHub environment (this should have already been created and set [here](#set-up-github-variables-for-each-environment)).
 These variables should contain the values of the Azure resources in the dev environment.

-The rest of the pipeline configurations will be read from the `experiment.yaml` file (see file [description](./the_experiment_file.md) and [specs](./experiment.yaml)); and from the `configs/deployment_config.json` file for the deployment.
+The rest of the workflow configurations will be read from the `experiment.yaml` file (see file [description](./the_experiment_file.md) and [specs](./experiment.yaml)); and from the `configs/deployment_config.json` file for the deployment.

-Before running the deployment pipelines, you need to make changes to `configs/deployment_config.json`:
+Before running the deployment workflows, you need to make changes to `configs/deployment_config.json`:
 - Update the `ENDPOINT_NAME` and `CURRENT_DEPLOYMENT_NAME` if you want to deploy to Azure Machine Learning compute
 - Or update the `CONNECTION_NAMES`, `REGISTRY_NAME`, `REGISTRY_RG_NAME`, `APP_PLAN_NAME`, `WEB_APP_NAME`, `WEB_APP_RG_NAME`, `WEB_APP_SKU`, and `USER_MANAGED_ID`if you want to deploy to Azure Web App.